sqlserverdiaries/sqlserverdiaries.github.io/_posts/2021-01-02-i-am-online.md

 I attended the SQL Saturday Ireland 2019 conference which was once again held at the University College Cork (UCC), in Cork.

-Sadly, I had to sell my Honday Shadow VT-600C motorcycle after 18 years of great adventures.
+Sadly, I had to sell my Honda Shadow VT-600C motorcycle after 18 years of great adventures.
 I miss that bike some days.

-I decided to try something new, and work on a topic that wasn't within my comfort zone, and I took up the CompTIA CySA+ Cybersecurity Analyst course.
+I decided to try something new, and work on a topic that wasn't within my comfort zone, and took up the CompTIA CySA+ Cybersecurity Analyst course.

 I began to look into GutHub Pages and Jekyll as a platform to host the new version of this blog.